apache/jena-site/source/documentation/fuseki2/fuseki-logging.md

 into a new WAR file and `org/apache/jena/fuseki/log4j.properties` omitted, or run from the base jar.
 It is better to include `org/apache/jena/fuseki/log4j.properties`.

-The preferred customization is to use a custom `log4j2.properties` file in `FUSEKI_BASE`.
-For the WAR file, `FUSEKI_BASE` defaults to `/etc/fuseki` on Linux.
-For the standalone server, `FUSEKI_BASE` defaults to directory `run/` within the directory where the server is run.
+The preferred customization is to use a custom `log4j2.properties` file in the directory where Fuseki Main is run.

+For the war file packaging, the `log4j2.properties` should go in `FUSEKI_BASE` which defaults to `/etc/fuseki` on Linux.

+For the standalone webapp server, `FUSEKI_BASE` defaults to directory `run/` within the directory where the server is run.

 ## Default setting